intel/dffml/docs/arch/alice/discussion/0036/index.md

 Plan:

 - [ ] Dataflow as class
 - [ ] Fix TODO on watching new contexts in memory orchestrator
+- [ ] Subflow input parents
+  - [ ] Locality
 - [ ] prioritizer
   - [ ] statigic plans (similar to dataflow as class method output grabbers)
   - [ ] gatekeeper